EOxServer/eoxserver/docs/sphinx/en/rfc/rfc9.rst

 This RFC proposes an update to OGC 09-149r1 to resolve the inconsistencies:
 Requirements 5 and 6 should be changed to use SOAP MTOM where the entire coverage response comprises the attachment.
-This coverage attachment is referred to from within a new element 'Coverage' which is also defined in this RFC.
+This coverage attachment is referred to from within a new element 'Coverage' which is also defined as part of this RFC.

 Problem Description